Climate of Spain

 The climate of Spain is highly diverse and varies considerably across the country's various regions.
 In fact, Spain is sometimes described as the most climatically diverse country in Europe and has 13 different Köppen climates.

 The four most dominant climates in the country include: The hot-summer Mediterranean climate (Csa), the warm-summer Mediterranean climate (Csb), the semi-arid climate (BSk) and the oceanic climate (Cfb).

 The average annual temperature in the mainland varies from less than 2.5 C in the north of the Pyrenees, close to the border with France, to more than 20 C. on small regions of Mediterranean coast on Almeria, Granada and Malaga provinces, reaching as high as 20.6 C in Rincón de la Victoria.
-The annual average precipitation ranges from more than 2600 mm on the northwest of Galicia and in the Pyrenees near San Sebastian to less than 156 mm in southeastern Spain in Cabo de Gata-Níjar Natural Park.
+The annual average precipitation ranges from more than 2600 mm on the northwest of Galicia and in the Pyrenees near San Sebastián to less than 156 mm in southeastern Spain in Cabo de Gata-Níjar Natural Park.

 In the Canary Islands, annual average temperature varies from less than 10 C in the highest altitude area of Santa Cruz de Tenerife to more than 21.5 C on lower areas of Santa Cruz de Tenerife, while the average annual precipitation ranges from more than 1000 mm on the highest altitudes of La Palma to less than 100 mm in parts of Lanzarote and Fuerteventura.

 Spain, like other countries of the Mediterranean Basin, is vulnerable to climate change, with greater risk of heatwaves and dry weather.